-The NATS Engineering Apprenticeship is designed to develop A-level, BTEC Level 3 (or equivalent) qualified people to be our Engineering Professionals of the future.
+The NATS Technology Apprenticeship is designed to develop A-level, BTEC Level 3 (or equivalent) qualified people to be our Engineering Professionals of the future.

 How does the programme work?

-The Programme is a combination of off-the-job training at a local college of further education, and on-the-job training across a variety of engineering functional disciplines.
-Working towards both practical and academic targets, this competency based programme takes 3 years to complete, building on your technical skills, knowledge and transferable skills.
+The Programme is a combination of off-the-job training at a local training provider, and on-the-job training across a variety of engineering functional disciplines.
+The competency programme takes approx. 2 years to complete and builds on your technical skills, knowledge and transferable skills.

 Where do I study?